OpenChargingCloud/WWCP_OCPI/README.md

 ## Content

-- Implementation [Details and Differences](WWCP_OCPIv2.2/README.md) to the official version.
+- [Implementation Details and Differences](WWCP_OCPIv2.2/README.md) to the official protocol specification.
+The OCPI specification has unfortunatelly many flaws and security issues.
+This implementation provides solutions and work-arounds for most of these issues.
+- We at Open Charging Cloud love Open Source and [Open Data](OpenData.md).
+Therefore we provide an extention to the OCPI specification allowing Charge Point Operators (Charging Stations Operators) to provide their charging locations as Open Data.

 ### Your participation